 The groups of toys will give you a clearer idea of how much you have of a particular type of toy.
 Making it much easier to cull.

 If you’re keeping toys because you love them, then they belong in your memory box rather than in your kid’s toy box.
 Only keep stuff they’re playing with.

-Toss out anything that is broken or missing pieces (if they’re un-fixable or you won’t fix them).
+Toss out anything broken or with missing pieces, if they’re unfixable or you won’t fix them.